lucas-richards/westridge_privatelabel/README.md

   - As a user, I want the ability to remove posts from my favorites.

 ## Wireframes / Screenshots
-diagrams that display what your application will look like, and images from the completed app.
+Diagrams that display what your application will look like, and images from the completed app.
 ![alt text](media/aboutpage.png)
 ![alt text](media/login.png)
 ![alt text](media/register.png)
 ## Entity Relationship Diagrams
-diagrams that describe the relationships between your resources Coming soon...
+Diagrams that describe the relationships between your resources coming soon...